NKUHack4FGroup/Lifecycle-Based-Traffic-Dataset/README.md

 From March 1, 2024, to June 16, 2025, we collected approximately 108 hours of network traffic data from 77 consumer-grade IoT devices.

 For access to the full dataset and analysis results, please send an email to nkuhack4fgroup@gmail.com or jiay@nankai.edu.cn, indicating your organization and purpose of use.
-We will reply within a week.

 ## Device List
 |       device        |